The School of Education at Virginia International University

 The organizers have provided some information on how to write an effective proposal.
 Please consult these suggestions early and often while preparing your proposal.

 CLLC proposal submitters should consult the proposal review rubric for information on how proposals will be scored by reviewers.
-Click here for more details.
+The rubric is available here.
+The guidelines that reviewers follow are also available for proposal submitters to view ahead of submitting their proposal..

 CLLC is organized by Virginia International University’s School of Education.
 For further information on the conference, please contact Kevin Martin at firstname.lastname@example.org.
 To volunteer, please contact Rebecca Sachs at email@example.com.